The Top 10 Marketing Books of All Times (Updated 2024)

 Play Bigger” is a must-read for marketers and entrepreneurs looking to dominate their market and create new categories.
 Authored by Al Ramadan, Dave Peterson, Christopher Lochhead, and Kevin Maney, this book introduces the concept of “category design,” which is about creating and leading a new market category rather than competing in an existing one.

 With their extensive experience in Silicon Valley, the authors share insights on how companies like Apple, Salesforce, and Amazon have become market leaders by defining and owning their categories.
 “Play Bigger” provides a framework for businesses to identify their unique space, develop a category, and dominate the market.
+Business leaders can leverage these strategies to enhance strategic thinking and decision-making within their teams.

 Key Takeaways From Play Bigger